 SCI: Minimum – 11″ Record – 17 3/8″

 The term “grey” can be misleading as the animals sometimes have a reddish appearance.
-The common duiker is one of 19 sub-species of duiker.
-The duiker is a small antelope standing about 24 inches (61 centimetres) at the shoulder and weighing about 40 – 45 pounds (18 – 20 kilograms).
-The colour of the common duiker is quite variable, ranging from a yellowish tawny colour, through rufous, to greyish brown.
+This is one of the 19 sub-species of duiker.
+They are a small antelope standing about 24 inches (61 centimetres) at the shoulder and weighing about 40 – 45 pounds (18 – 20 kilograms).
+The colour of this duiker is quite variable, ranging from a yellowish tawny colour, through rufous, to greyish brown.
 It is generally lighter below.
 There is white under the throat and the upper parts of the legs, which are normally brighter than the body.
 The fetlocks are black.
 The forelegs have a black line running halfway up the leg.
 The hind legs have a similar black line, but it does not extend as far up as that of the front legs.
 The tail is black above, with white on the sides and underparts.
 The pointed ears are brown on the outside and white on the inside.
 There are conspicious pre-orbital glands in front of the eyes.

 Visible male / female differences:

 Only the males have horns.
 Females are slightly larger and have two pair of mammae between the hind legs.

 Duiker are almost entirely browsers, feeding on leaves, twigs, bark, young shoots, pods and fruit of a wide variety of plants.
 They are fussy eaters and eat the newly formed leaves, buds and twigs on the end of branches.
 There are even observations in the scientific literature, eating small birds, lizards and mopani worms.
 Duiker are relatively independant of surface water and are seldom seen drinking.